barbaralaplaca/Api-and-Database-Salt-Project/README.md

 # A database-driven Cart API

+Project made during bootcamp to practice database skills.
+Made using Docker, MongoDB and Postgres following the instructions below.

 In this exercise, you will create storage for carts in MongoDb and read data from a product database in PostGres SQL.
 All of the application functionality will be exposed through an API with 4 endpoints.

 Here are the endpoints you need to implement: